andreaskal13/network_applications_2021/README.md

 This web service provides the mean number of cars that crossed certain checkpoints in Athens' busiest roads and avenues in a certain amount of days.

-The java server "listens" to port 5000
+Back-end with java server (port 5000)

 The front-end was created with the Create React App.
 To run this web service(port 3000), just install the npm server in the "front" directory with the command:

 npm install